 Freedom of Information Requests

-The reports below show the date, type of illness, whether adult or child and the split between genders.
+The reports below show the number, notification date, type of illness/food poisoning, genders and ages.

 Guildhall, Marshall's Yard